 Simply, run a search on the internet and you’d be able to find a bunch of tools to fit that purpose.

-Here are some examples of nice tools you can use to take a screenshot on Windows.
+Here are some examples of nice tools you can use to capture on .
 And bear in mind there are tons of other options available for you to choose from:

 New Windows versions offer multiple options for taking screenshots but Windows 7 users often believe that they only have a single solution to do it, which is not correct.

-In this article, we’ve described a number of methods you can use to take a screenshot, so you now know how to take a screenshot on Windows 7 without the snipping tool.
+In this article, we’ve described a number of methods you can use to take a screenshot, so you now know how to take a screen capture on Windows 7 without the snipping tool.
 Say goodbye to it and welcome to the more practical methods you’ve learned today.

 Some other related articles that may be interesting for you: